 In 2022, net cash provided by operating activities was \$277 million, which consisted of net income of \$428 million, adjusted for certain non-cash items of \$275 million, and net cash inflows from changes in operating assets and liabilities of \$124 million.
 The non-cash items primarily consisted of a deferred tax benefit of \$373 million, the majority of which is related to the release of our valuation allowance in 2022, partially offset by depreciation and amortization expense of \$34 million, stock-based compensation expense of \$33 million, amortization of operating lease right-of-use assets of \$13 million, and bad debt expense of \$10 million.
-The net cash inflows from changes in our operating assets and liabilities were primarily due to timing of payments for our accrued and other current liabilities and accounts payable and comprised of a \$141 million increase in accrued and other current liabilities, a \$25 million increase in accounts payable, and a \$24 million increase in deferred revenue, partially offset by a \$31 million increase in prepaid expenses and other assets, \$21 million increase in accounts receivable, and a \$13 million decrease in operating lease liabilities.
-These cash outflows were primarily due to increased operating expenses and vendor spend in connection with the growth of our business.
+The net cash inflows from changes in our operating assets and liabilities were primarily due to timing of payments for our accrued and other current liabilities and accounts payable and comprised of a \$141 million increase in accrued and other current liabilities, a \$25 million increase in accounts payable, and a \$24 million increase in deterred revenue, partially offset by a \$31 million increase in prepaid expenses and other assets, \$21 million increase in accounts receivable, and a \$13 million decrease in operating lease liabilities.
+These cash inflows were primarily due to increase of payments for our assets in operating expenses and other assets, \$21 million increase in accounts receivable, and a \$13 million decrease in operating lease liabilities.
+These cash inflows were primarily due to increase of a second as a second other assets, \$21 million increase in accounts receivable, and a \$13 million increase in operating lease liabilities.
+These cash inflows inflows were primarily due to increase of a second as a second asecond ase